A Popular Misconception

 For this cause also thank we God without ceasing, because, when ye received the word of God which ye heard of us (i.e., notitia), ye received it not as the word of men, but as it is in truth (i.e., assensus), the word of God, which effectually worketh also in you that believe (i.e., fiducia).

-It must be said that saving faith is not simply notitia and assensus, knowing of and agreeing with truth.
+It must be said that saving faith is not simply notitia and assensus, knowing of and agreeing with the gospel.
 James warns us (almost sarcastically, I might add) that it’s great if we believe there is one God, but so do demons (James 2:19).
-The step that takes belief to saving faith is the trust in what we have known to be true.
-This is important to note.
+The step that raises belief to to the level of saving faith is the trust in what we have known to be true.

 How then shall they call on him in whom they have not believed? (assensus) and how shall they believe in him of whom they have not heard? (notitia)